CloudCannon/edition-jekyll-template/_docs/faq/what-wallets-to-use.md

 ---
 category: FAQ
-title: What Bitcoin wallets can I use?
+title: BTM does not recognise my Bitcoin wallet?
 order: 8
 ---

-To buy crypto, we recommend using a personal wallet (e.g. by downloading Trust Wallet app), but you can also use a paper wallet or an exchange wallet.
-If BTM does not recognise the wallet, then please make sure you use a legacy (or non segwit) Bitcoin wallet, such as Trust Wallet app or BTC.COM app).
+BTMs currently support only the "segwit compatible" Bitcoin wallet format.
+If BTM does not recognise your wallet, then please either change the wallet address type, or import the wallet into Mycelium or BTC.com wallets.

-To sell crypto, we recommend using a personal wallet (e.g. by downloading Trust Wallet app).
-Exchange wallets can cause delays and cancelled transactions.
+As a reminder, we always recommend using a personal wallet (e.g. Mycelium or BTC.com).
+Other wallets can be used to buy cryptocurrency, but using exchange wallets to sell can cause delays or cancelled transactions.